Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Motion

 Uniform Circular Motion

-• If a body is moving in a circular path with uniform speed, then it is said to be executing the uniform circular motion.
+• If a body is moving in a circular path with constant speed, it is said to be in uniform circular motion.
+While the speed remains the same, the velocity (which is the direction of motion) changes at each point.
+For example, an athlete running along a circular track is demonstrating accelerated motion.

 Direction at different points while executing circular motion